joaquinrovira/upv-oos-reservations/README.md

     <img src="./.img/muscles-clipart-ghoper.gif" height="100"  />
 </p>

-<p align="center">An attempt at automating the weekly reservations for the <a href="https://www.upv.es/entidades/AD/" target="blank">Universitat Politècnica de València's Office of Sports</a>, written in <a href="https://go.dev" target="blank">Go</a>.</p>
+<p align="center">An attempt at automating weekly reservations for the <a href="https://www.upv.es/entidades/AD/" target="blank">Universitat Politècnica de València's Office of Sports</a>, written in <a href="https://go.dev" target="blank">Go</a>.</p>

 ## Why

-In July of 2022 the Office of Sports announces that the university's sports facilities will be freely available for all students and associated personnel.
-Although all activities are free there is a limited availability for each.
+In July of 2022, the Office of Sports announced that the university's sports facilities will be available free of charge for all students and associated personnel.
+Although all activities are free, there is limited availability.
 Some activities follow a first-come first-served policy.
 Others however, follow a weekly open call for reservations, beggining every Saturday at 10:00.
-For highly demanded activities, they run out of available slots quickly (in a matter of minutes) and people may cancel at any time during the week (up to 1 hour before the activity starts).
+For highly demanded activities, they run out of available slots quickly — in a matter of minutes.

-In order to reduce the time spent checking for reservation, I decided to build this tool.
-It automates the reservation process.
-Also works as an excuse to learn a new programming language I've had my eye on for a while.
+In order to reduce the time spent making reservations, I decided to build a tool that automates the process.
+Also, serves as an excuse to learn a new programming language.

 ## How it works

-Once configured (see below for details), the agent run on a set schedule.
-It uses the amazing `github.com/reugn/go-quartz` library to define two basic triggers - every 15 minutes and every Saturday a 10AM with increased frequency.
-This increases the odds of finding available slots for the desired activity.
-The method `(a *Agent) RunWithScheduler()` describes how the triggers are set-up and `(a *Agent) Run()` describes the process of making the reservations.
+Once configured (see below for details), the agent runs on a set schedule.
+It uses the amazing `github.com/reugn/go-quartz` library to define two basic triggers — every 15 minutes and every Saturday a 10AM with increased frequency.
+This maximizes the odds of finding available slots for the desired activity.
+The method [`(a *Agent) RunWithScheduler()`](./lib/agent/scheduler.go#L56) and [`(a *Agent) Run()`](./lib/agent/scheduler.go#L13) describe how the triggers are set-up and the process of actualliy making the reservations respectively.

 ## Building the agent